Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 I've noticed that sometimes client configs disappeared when I performed a reinstallation.

-The system logs may provide a clue to why a problem is occurring.
-To view the logs click on system logs in the status menu.
+The system logs may provide a clue as to why a problem is occurring.
+To view the logs, click on system logs in the status menu.

 Radius Syslog Messages

 The radius package includes a utility called Radtest which can be used to test the service to determine if it is working correctly.